jfrog/jfrog-vscode-extension/README.md

 Important:
 To have your project dependencies scanned by JFrog Xray, make sure the npm CLI is installed on your local machine and that it is in your system PATH.
 In addition, the project dependencies must be installed using `npm install`.

+### Yarn v1 Projects
+Behind the scenes, the extension builds the Yarn dependencies tree by running `yarn list`.
+View licenses and top issue severities directly from the yarn.lock.

+Important:
+- To have your project dependencies scanned by JFrog Xray, make sure the Yarn CLI is installed on your local machine and that it is in your system PATH.
+- Yarn v2 is not yet supported.

 ### Pypi Projects
 Behind the scenes, the extension builds the Pypi dependencies tree by running `pipdeptree` on your Python virtual environment.
 It also uses the Python interpreter path configured by the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 View licenses and top issue severities directly from your requirements.txt files.
 The scan your Pypi dependencies, make sure the following requirements are met: